2024-2025 / LGER0104-2

 Number of credits

-Master in multilingual communication (120 ECTS) (Digital media education)5 crédits
+Master in multilingual communication, professional focus in digital media education (Digital media education)5 crédits

-Master in modern languages and literatures : German, Dutch and English (120 ECTS)5 crédits
+Master in modern languages and literatures : general, professional focus in translation5 crédits

-Master in modern languages and literatures : general (120 ECTS)5 crédits
+Master in modern languages and literatures : Germanics, professional focus in translation5 crédits

 Master in modern languages and literatures : German, Dutch and English (60 ECTS)5 crédits